This blog may contain affiliate links. Read our disclosure policy for more info.

 Parks Canada Passes can be bought online here or at one of the Visitor Centers or booths at the entrance to many national parks.

-Where to Stay in Banff, Canada
+Where to Stay in Banff, Alberta

 Renting a Car in Alberta